MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 ### Detaching a disk

 To detach a disk from WSL 2, run:

 ```powershell
 wsl --unmount [DiskPath]
 ```

-If `Diskpath` Is omitted, all attached disks disks are unmounted and detached.
+If `Diskpath` is omitted, all attached disks are unmounted and detached.

 > [!NOTE]
 > If one disk fails to unmount, WSL 2 can be forced to exit by running `wsl --shutdown`, which will detach the disk.

 ## Limitations

-- At this time, only whole disks can be attached to WSL 2 meaning that it's not possible to attach only a partition.
-Concretely this means that it's not possible to use `wsl --mount` to read a partition on the boot device, because that device can't be detached from Windows.
+- At this time, only entire disks can be attached to WSL 2, meaning that it's not possible to attach only a partition.
+Concretely, this means that it's not possible to use `wsl --mount` to read a partition on the boot device, because that device can't be detached from Windows.

 - USB flash drives are not supported at this time and will fail to attach to WSL 2.
 USB disks are supported though.